-The standard's intent is to ensure that laboratory employees are apprised of the hazards of chemicals in their work area, and that appropriate work practices and procedures are in place to protect laboratory employees from chemical health and safety hazards.
+The standard's intent is to ensure that laboratory employees are informed of the hazards of chemicals in their work area, and that appropriate work practices and procedures are in place to protect laboratory employees from chemical health and safety hazards.

 The standard operating procedures (laboratory practices and engineering controls) recommended in this manual identify the safeguards to be taken when working with hazardous materials.
 These safeguards will protect laboratory workers and students from unsafe conditions in the vast majority of situations.
 There are instances, however, when the physical and chemical properties, the proposed use, the quantity used for a particular purpose or the toxicity of a substance will be such that either additional, or fewer, controls might be appropriate to protect the laboratory worker.
 Professional judgment is essential in the interpretation of these standard operating procedures, and individual laboratories may modify these procedures to meet their specific uses and operational needs.

 This document outlines how the Community College of Rhode Island is complying with each of the elements of OSHA's Laboratory Standard.
 Copies of the Chemical Hygiene Plan are located in all laboratories, in the offices of the Department of Security and Safety and College Police and in the Libraries at all Campuses.